 Next, they created chocolate balls.

-The workshop lasted about forty minutes, and my daughter enjoyed it a lot.
+The workshop lasted about forty minutes, and my daughter immensely enjoyed it.

 Everybody loves chocolate.
 And children love chocolate workshops.
 Thus a visit to Shulman Chocolate Museum is a good option for families with kids.

-Note: if you love such attractions then check out Galita Chocolate Farm.
+Note: if you love such attractions, check out Galita Chocolate Farm.

-Have you ever been at Shulman Chocolate Museum?
+Have you ever been to Shulman Chocolate Museum?
 Tell us in the comments below.